swoole/swoole-docs/modules/swoole-async-mysql-client/introduction.md

 # Swoole Async MySQL client

-The swoole async MySQL client is a replacement of the other sync MySQL clients: libmysqlclient, mysqlnd, mysqli.
+The swoole contains the swoole async MySQL client.
+It has realized the protocal of MySQL and is a replacement of the other sync MySQL clients: libmysqlclient, mysqlnd, mysqli.

-### Example:
+## Example:

 ``` php
 <?php